aqilc/alpaca-es6/README.md

 ## Installation

+> Note: Node.js 14 required.
+I would recommend installing something like nvm(**n**ode **v**ersion **m**anager) to keep your node.js installation up-to-date.

 ```cmd
 > npm i alpaca-api
 ```

 ## `alpaca.Client`

 A client for handling all account based requests.
+Basically, the only useful thing to you, the consumer.

 ### `Client` Initialization